Building Self-Esteem and Confidence

 Understanding Self-Esteem and Confidence

-• frequent self-criticism and/or negative self-talk
+• Frequent self-criticism or negative self-talk

-• avoidance of challenges or social situations
+• Avoidance of challenges or social situations

-• difficulty accepting praise or positive feedback
+• Difficulty accepting praise or positive feedback

-• feeling “not good enough” despite effort or success
+• Feeling “not good enough” despite effort or success

-• sensitivity to criticism or perceived failure
+• Sensitivity to criticism or perceived failure

 Self-Esteem and Confidence in Adults